2018 Central Maryland flood

-In the afternoon of May 27, 2018, after over 8 in of rain in a span of two hours, the historic Main Street in Ellicott City, Maryland was flooded, just before the new flood emergency alert system was supposed to become operational.
+In the afternoon of May 27, 2018, after over 8 in of rain in a span of two hours, the historic Main Street in Ellicott City, Maryland experienced catastrophic flooding, just days before the new flood emergency alert system was supposed to become operational.
 Flooding occurred throughout the Patapsco Valley, in the adjacent communities of Catonsville, Arbutus, and Elkridge, as well as the Jones Falls Valley in Baltimore.

 The flooding caused a significant amount of damage to Ellicott City, which had been severely damaged in another flood just two years earlier.
 The streets were covered in water, buildings collapsed, and cars were swept away.
 It also caused the death of National Guardsman Sgt.
 Eddison Hermond.

 Since the floods, the state and local governments have signed pieces of legislation to demolish some buildings in the historic district.

 History and previous floods

 Ellicott City was founded in 1772 and built along the Patapsco River.
 It is located about 10 mi west of Baltimore and at the site of the Tiber River, along with other connected tributaries, causing it to be vulnerable to severe flooding.
 In 1868 three casualties occurred during a flood.

 Before the 2018 flood, Ellicott City was severely submerged during the 2016 Maryland flood on July 30, 2016.
 That flooding was considered an oddity, likely only occurring once in 1,000 years, and resulted in the deaths of two people and the destruction of six buildings.
 Maryland Governor Larry Hogan toured the recovery efforts, along with Howard County Executive Allan H. Kittleman, and requested that the federal government help with the historic town's reconstruction.